pivotal/blog/content/post/transformation-roi.md

 {{< responsive-figure src="/images/balloon.jpg" alt="OPEX + Experiment = Effective CAPEX" class="center" >}}

+**Disruption**

+> "... throughout the centuries there were men who took first steps, down new roads, armed with nothing but their own vision."
+> - Ayn Rand

+## Is it really faster we want? ##
 What is the _value_ of going faster if we are not sure its achieving velocity ?
 When we set out to overhaul our customer's software delivery flow, we often find ourselves using speed and velocity interchangeably.
 There is a very distinct difference between the two terms - that of a vector.
 In software delivery it's important that the vector is in the direction of user delivered working code.
 However, there is more subtle understanding of speed vs. velocity in software delivery that actually resonates with a customer.
 This distinction is important in understanding how to quantify the real value of this cloud native movement and the opportunities a platform like Cloud Foundry facilitates in the managing of its complexity in order to discover _effective_ ways to resonate with new customer bases.
 It's time to stop framing the platform as just another datacenter consolidation effort to reduce our OPEX.

 The true promise in adopting a unified platform strategy is in moving the conversation forward from a reduction in OPEX to the effective use of CAPEX.
 We can now do this by making continuous experimentation a first class citizen in feedback loops to the CFO's internal investment decision-making process.
 We can now show the decision makers in the company how we can reduce our software's technical debt sooner by sunsetting efforts that aren't producing in the market and removing them from the products code base.
 This has a twofold effect of freeing up resources and increasing the stickiness of our service offering.
 CFO's can now confidently approve continued budget for development and evolution of those features resonating in the market.
 The savings from pruning this technical debt early can be quickly reallocated to new experimentation allowing us the agility to respond to new market directions.

 The key to this continuous disruption of both the marketplace and competitors starts with the first principal in the Agile Manifesto with a particular focus on satisfying and valuable.